An easy, comforting drink perfect to warm our bones during these colder days, my Creamy Spiced Hot Cocoa is a modern version of my mom's classic.

 This Creamy Spiced Hot Cocoa was a classic at home when I was growing up.
 We had it for breakfast (or dinner) often, and it was always a comforting drink.
 I find it’s perfect for this time of the year.

-My mom didn’t add ginger to it; this is something I tried myself and liked.
+My mom didn’t add ginger to her chocolate; this is something I tried myself and liked.
 It’s quite subtle, nothing like Ginger Tea, but this being the holiday season, you know ginger has to be part of it.
 It works.

 Ah, and thanks to Aunt Ilana’s husband for bringing me a Batata Asada (Roasted Sweet Potato) from El Cibao.
 Talk about flashbacks, this is exactly the kind of breakfast my grandma used to make too.